chazzka/clanekforest/clanek.md

 $$group_{l,r}  = group\_by(<=> SP) \qquad{(7)}$$

-Each of the groups is then assigned a new ranges array as in (8,9).
+Each of the nodes is then assigned a new ranges array as in (8,9).

 $$range_{left} =  [{r_0, SP}] \qquad{(8)}$$
 $$range_{right} =  [{SP, r_{max}}] \qquad{(9)}$$
 , where $r_0$ is inherited previous range starting point and $r_{max}$ the inherited previous range ending point.

-For example, if the selected split point was X, then the new range for the left node becomes (previous range starting point ...
-X) and for the right node it would become (X ... previous range ... ending point).
 This allows the novel datapoints to make their way through the tree, making novelty detection possible.

+- [ ] - TODO: TOTO UDĚLAT VÍC PROFI, JAK NAHOŘE

 Figure X demonstrates this by adding two novel points (considering the learning sample of data beginning with 0 and ending with 100).

 We can see that using our approach we successfully isolated both numbers (5000 and 2000, which are considerably far away from each other) in different nodes.